 you’ll need to fit plastic grass on top of concrete and achieve a professional finish:

-Sufficient artificial grass for the job.
+Sufficient fake turf for the job.
 If you are not sure how much you need or how to

 measure your concrete area, speak to the professionals at Artificial Super Grass, who will be